ml6team/fondant/docs/custom_component.md

 ## Main.py script

 The core logic of the component should be implemented in a `main.py` script in a folder called `src`.
 The component itself should be implemented as a class, inheriting from Fondant's `TransformComponent` class.
 The logic itself should be defined in the `transform` method, which the user can overwrite.
 This method defines the processing logic.
-It gets a single dataframe as input and should return a single Dask dataframe.
+It gets a single Dask dataframe as input and should return a single Dask dataframe.

 ```python
 from fondant.component import TransformComponent